-If a student is dismissed from school he/she will be considered absent for that day if they are dismissed prior to the following times: K-3: 11:52 a.m.; 4-6: 11:45 a.m.; 7-8: 11:00 a.m.; 9-12: 10:55 a.m.
+If a student is dismissed from school he/she will be considered absent for that day if they are dismissed prior to the following times: K-6 11:38 a.m.; Grades 7-12 11:00 a.m.
 Students will be responsible to make-up work any missed work due to an early dismissal.
-Please see the make-up work policy above.

-No early dismissals will be granted after 2:45 p.m. at the Lower School and 2:00 p.m. at the Upper School without a written note handed in by the student to the main office.
+We request that you do not early dismiss your student after 2:15pm as it interferes with other dismissal times.
 Office staff needs to be alerted to emergency dismissals via telephone call or email prior to parent pick-up.
 Failure to comply with this protocol may result in delaying student dismissal.
 The receptionist may ask for photo identification from the individual picking up the student.
 This individual must be listed on the student enrollment form as an approved contact by the child's parents.